Grumpasaurus/SpaceStatus/README.md

 ## About

-This project is not done yet, so feel free to finish it!
+This project is not done yet, so feel free to edit and/or finish it!

 ## Doc Tips